|

 morning, or how colour blessed the night" – that’s bordering on aphasia and has

+wonderful scope for both very deep trance and new neurological connections.
 Poetry has permission to do as it pleases with the order of words, with

 grammatical structure, with word creations and without violating anyone’s